mcboyd-bu/Car-Door-Handle-Detector/README.md

 # Car Door and Door Handle Detector

 Uses images and annotations from the ADE20K Dataset from MIT (see references) to detect car doors and door handles by fine-tuning a pre-trained Mobilenet SSD v2 detector.
-Once the fine-tuned model is trained, it is then converted to OpenVINO &trade; format and finally to a blob format for running directly on the OAK-D camera hardware (see references).
+Once the fine-tuned model is trained, it is then converted to OpenVINO &trade; format and finally to a blob format for running directly on the OAK-D camera hardware.

 ## Requirements